 (EDITOR’S NOTE: This is one in a series on the continuing effort to add trees to the community.)

-The city tree rebate program can help offset the price of new trees, according to information from the tree board: “Any property within the city limits of Great Bend may be reimbursed half the cost of one or two trees in the amount not to exceed $50 per tree and a maximum of $100.
+According to information from the tree board: “Any property within the city limits of Great Bend may be reimbursed half the cost of one or two trees in the amount not to exceed $50 per tree and a maximum of $100.
 Rebates will be approved subject to the availability of funds.

 Guidelines that must be followed include:

 • Trees must be on the approved species list.